 TVD [m] – True Vertical Depth

 True vertical depth is the vertical distance that exists between one point of the well-path and the surface point.
-Normally, this point is on the bottom of the well or is the last point that has been drilled.
+Normally, this point is at the bottom of the well or is the last point that has been drilled.
 This measurement allows us to know the hydrostatic pressure produced by the effect of the fluid presence.
 Illustration 2 shows a schematic representation of the TVD, and Illustration 4 shows another measurement related to sea-level.

 ALT [m] – Altitude